Tig-welding-tips:

 Tig-welding-tips: Alternating Current (AC)

 In Alternating Current (AC) polarity is inverted at every cycle.
 The frequency is 50 hertz or cycles per second in Europe and 60 Hz in the USA.
-In the standard transformer power supply the heat of the arc, because of alternant polarity, is evenly distributed between electrode and workpiece.
+In the standard transformer power supply the heat of the arc, because of alternate polarity, is evenly distributed between electrode and workpiece.
 The results of penetration depth and weld width are somewhat intermediate between DCEP and DCEN.

 Tig-welding-tips: Using AC one profits from the cathodic cleaning action (of electrons being emitted by the workpiece towards the electrode) during the half cycle when the electrode is positive (EP).
 This action, that removes oxides from the surface of the metal, is essential for welding aluminum and magnesium.